 YES, slow and steady can sometimes win the race… the race of endurance.
-Hence, do not try to load up a backpack or bag to its upper limit at once.
+Meaning, do not try to load up a backpack or bag to its upper limit all at once.
 Take your time and do it GRADUALLY.

 The GREAT NEWS ABOUT THIS is that you’ll HAVE the ENDURANCE when you need it!
-By boosting your endurance, you also get strengthen and your kid can experience the same revelations too.
+By boosting your endurance, you also get strengthen and your kid can experience the same benefits too.

 Surprisingly enough, your kid can gain knowledge from this activity.
 Perhaps not at first.
 However, as time passes, there can be lessons to be learned by being able to accommodate increasingly heavier and heavier loads.
-There WOULD also be a LESSON to learn about limits that are obtain because… let’s face it… kids cannot carry unlimited amounts of books or other weighty items in their backpacks.
-Hence, there is a lot to understand about strength, endurance, limits and SO MUCH MORE.
+There WOULD also be a LESSON to learn about limits because… let’s face it… kids cannot carry unlimited amounts of books or other weighty items in their backpacks.
+There is a lot to understand about strength, endurance, limits and SO MUCH MORE.

 There are backpacks that are built for this!